 Certificate Programs for Patient Care Technicians

 Patient care technician programs build upon the skills employed by CNAs.
-Students learn the technical, clerical and interpersonal skills necessary to properly assist medical staff in a variety of healthcare settings.
-Programs length varies depending on the prerequisite skills required.
+Students learn the technical, clerical, and interpersonal skills necessary to properly assist medical staff in a variety of healthcare settings.

 - Records and information processing